-- 1 miles north of Prudhoe Bay, Alaska, and the exact location cannot be identified ahead of time as - 2 required conditions (e.g., ice cover) cannot be forecasted until exercises are expected to - 3 commence.
-The vast majority of submarine training and testing would occur near the ice camp; - 4 however, some submarine training and testing may occur throughout the deep Arctic Ocean - 5 basin near the North Pole, within the Study Area (Figure 2-1).
-Though the Study Area is large, - 6 the area where the proposed ice camp would be located is a much smaller area (See ice camp - 7 proposed action area on Figure 2-1).
-Prior to the set-up of the ice camp, reconnaissance flights - 8 would be conducted to locate suitable ice conditions required for the location of the ice camp. - 9 The reconnaissance flights would occur over an area of approximately 70,374 square kilometers - 10 (km); the actual ice camp is no more than 1.6 km in diameter (approximately 2 km in area). - (kiii ), the actual ice camp is no more than 1.0 kiii iii diameter (approximatery 2 kiii iii area). - 11 The research activities would involve gathering data on environmental conditions and evaluating - various technologies in Arctic conditions.
-Research activities are conducted for acoustic data - 13 collection to assess the effects of the changing arctic environment on acoustic propagation - which, among other things, is critical to provide a better understanding of how military - equipment, sensors and training and operations events may be affected by the changing arctic - 16 environment effects to acoustic propagation.
+Under the Proposed Action, the Navy would conduct the submarine training and testing activities as described in Section 2.1; in contrast to the ICEX in 2018, the Proposed Action would not include torpedo exercises.
+The ice camp would be established approximately 100-200 nautical miles north of Prudhoe Bay, Alaska, and the exact location cannot be identified ahead of time as required conditions (e.g., ice cover) cannot be forecasted until exercises are expected to commence.
+The vast majority of submarine training and testing would occur near the ice camp; however, some submarine training and testing may occur throughout the deep Arctic Ocean basin near the North Pole, within the Study Area (Figure 2-1).
+Though the Study Area is large, the area where the proposed ice camp would be located is a much smaller area (See ice camp proposed action area on Figure 2-1).
+Prior to the set-up of the ice camp, reconnaissance flights would be conducted to locate suitable ice conditions required for the location of the ice camp.
+The reconnaissance flights would occur over an area of approximately 70,374 square kilometers (km^2) ; the actual ice camp is no more than 1.6 km in diameter (approximately 2 km2 in area).
+The research activities would involve gathering data on environmental conditions and evaluating various technologies in Arctic conditions.
+Research activities are conducted for acoustic data collection to assess the effects of the changing arctic environment on acoustic propagation, which, among other things, is critical to provide a better understanding of how military equipment, sensors and training and operations events may be affected, by the changing arctic environment effects to acoustic propagation.

-17 2.3.3 Alternatives Eliminated from Further Consideration
+2.3.3 Alternatives Eliminated from Further Consideration

-- 18 Other action alternatives considered but not carried forward for detailed analysis include - 19 geographic, seasonal, and operational variations.
-As discussed in the screening criteria (Section - 20 2.3), holding ICEX in a different location (i.e., Study Area), or at a different time of year, would - 21 not satisfy the purpose and need.
-For example, holding ICEX closer to shore would not afford - sufficiently thick ice to support an ice camp as well as the submarine tracking range to conduct - 23 the required submarine training and testing.
-Additionally, submarines need a relatively deep - 24 depth in which to operate.
-Positioning the camp further from shore would put the camp beyond - 25 the reach of logistics support required to sustain the activity.
-Seasonal alternatives are likewise - 26 not feasible because the combination of ice conditions and sufficient daylight required to support - 27 the ice camp are only available in the timeframe identified for the Proposed Action. - 28 Finally, altering how submarine training and testing is conducted (e.g., reducing source level or - 29 limiting duration) is not feasible because the training and test plans are designed to specifically - 30 meet or test certain objectives.
-Conducting the training and testing differently would not meet the - 31 purpose and need of these requirements.
-Therefore, the Study Area identified in Figure 2-1 is the - only suitable location, February through April is the only suitable timeframe, and the Proposed - 33 Action must be conducted as proposed to meet training and testing objectives.
+Other action alternatives considered but not carried forward for detailed analysis include geographic, seasonal, and operational variations.
+As discussed in the screening criteria (Section 2.3) holding ICEX in a different location (i.e., Study Area), or at a different time of year, would not satisfy the purpose and need.
+For example, holding ICEX closer to shore would not afford sufficiently thick ice to support an ice camp as well as the submarine tracking range to conduct the required submarine training and testing.
+Additionally, submarines need a relatively deep depth in which to operate.
+Positioning the camp further from shore would put the camp beyond the reach of logistics support required to sustain the activity.
+Seasonal alternatives are likewise not feasible because the combination of ice conditions and sufficient daylight required to support the ice camp are only available in the timeframe identified for the Proposed Action.

+Finally, altering how submarine training and testing is conducted (e.g., reducing source level or limiting duration) is not feasible because the training and test plans are designed to specifically meet or test certain objectives.
+Conducting the training and testing differently would not meet the purpose and need of these requirements.
+Therefore, the Study Area identified in Figure 2-1 is the only suitable location, February through April is the only suitable timeframe, and the Proposed Action must be conducted as proposed to meet training and testing objectives.